Call/WhatsAppText +1 (302) 613-4617

 Cinematic Storytelling — Sequence and Camera

-AM5 introduces sequential storytelling across multiple shots, camera staging, editorial timing, and cinematic language.
-Students produce a short animated sequence with a clear narrative arc.
-Written deliverables expand significantly at this level: shot planning documents with scene objectives and staging rationale, concept pitches for sequence ideas, process documentation, and the full artist statement for the AM5 portfolio.
-This is one of the most writing-intensive workshops in the AM curriculum.
+Sequential storytelling across multiple shots, camera staging, editorial timing.
+Written deliverables expand significantly: shot planning documents, concept pitches, process documentation, and the full AM5 artist statement.
+One of the most writing-intensive workshops in the AM curriculum.

 AM 6 / Workshop 06